What is the Intake Form Feature?

 Step 2: Create a Form

-Once you have created your form items, you can combine them into a form and assign it to specific classes.
+Once you have created your form items, combine them into a form and choose when it appears.

 How to Create a Form: